Best holiday rental deals in Donegal

 You can choose from 178 beautiful holiday lettings from 20 holiday letting websites in Donegal, with prices starting at £31 a night.
 HomeToGo directly features top offers by comparing all available holiday lettings.

 Recommended holiday lettings in Donegal

-Rent a holiday apartment, home or cottage in Donegal: from £23 per night
+Rent a holiday home, apartment or cottage in Donegal from just £31 per night

 Best holiday homes with a patio or terrace

 Top holiday lettings with fishing spots nearby

 Above are the weather conditions for Donegal.
 This year, July will have the highest average temperatures.
 In contrast, the coolest month is February.
 The rainiest month is July, while the driest month is September.

 With a Donegal cottage you can discover this wonderful county

 Donegal County, located in Northern Ireland, is home to pretty towns and stunning scenery.
 Explore the Atlantic cliffs and traditional gastro pubs all within walking distance of your Donegal holiday letting .
 The Bluestack Mountains are another natural wonder waiting to be explored, and if you’re travelling with children activities such as bowling and jungle gyms will keep them busy for hours.
 Nestle down with a pint of Guinness in the island’s most northerly county and discover the beauty of this remote gem.